jimmyturnip/20210911-dragon-wing-5e/session-01.md

 ## Setup

-The gods giveth, and the gods taketh away: Zothao's friend, Tzin, has gone missing.
+*The gods giveth, and the gods taketh away*: Zothao's friend, Tzin, has gone missing.
 Meanwhile, Zothao has been tasked with welcoming a new arrival to the monastery.

 ## Scene 1
 **Setup**: Zothao waits the arrival of the new initiate